VLBI astrometry of radio stars to link radio and optical celestial reference frames - II. 11 radio stars: Results

 The MultiView techniques should outperform PR in ideal situations, that is, there are close enough calibrators enclosing the target, the calibrators are compact and have precise a priori positions, the observing cycle is within the coherence time, and most importantly, the atmosphere (and/or other spatial-structure errors) is the dominant error source.

-The performance comparison between the sMV and PR can be conducted using the RMS-based $\texttt{JMFIT}$ error or the fractional flux recovery (FFR) quantity, which is defined as the ratio between the peak brightness in the astrometric map and the self-calibrated map of the same source \citep{2017AJ....153..105R}.
-The radio stars are too weak for self-calibration, so here we use the peak flux density $F_{\mathrm{peak}}$ instead.
+The performance comparison between the sMV and PR can be conducted using the RMS-based $\texttt{JMFIT}$ error or the fractional flux recovery (FFR) quantity, which is defined as the ratio between the peak brightness in the astrometric image and the self-calibrated image of the same source \citep{2017AJ....153..105R}.
+The radio stars are too weak for self-calibration, so here we use the ratio between the peak flux densities of PR and sMV instead.

 Fig.~\ref{fig:jmfit_ratio} shows the $\texttt{JMFIT}$ error ratio of PR to sMV versus the RA and DEC offsets between the target and the primary calibrator of all sessions.
 The sMV in most cases ($99/126$) reduces the errors (PR/sMV > 1), and it is worth noting that in cases where sMV performs poorly, DM UMa accounts for about half of them ($12/27$).
 Another star with poor sMV performance is RS UMi, which, as mentioned in Sect.~\ref{sect:detail}, lost an available calibrator.